purton-tech/rust-on-nails/rust-on-nails.com/content/docs/ide-setup/dev-env-as-code.md

 ## VS Code

 Load the folder into visual studio code.
-On the bottom left cornber of VS Code you should see a green icon.
+On the bottom left corner of VS Code you should see a green icon.
 Click on this and select open in container.

-After the container is downloaded you will have a preconfigured development environment with the followign folder structure.
+After the container is downloaded you will have a preconfigured development environment with the following folder structure.

 How you folder structure will look.